SALMON-A-RAMA Rules **UNDER REVIEW**

 Prize list will be available on the SALMON-A-RAMA website.
 Contest prize list is subject to revision as late prizes may be contributed and may be slotted according to policy as set by the prize committee to enhance the prize list.

-Prize ceremonies will be held on July 19, 2020, starting at approximately 1 PM CST on the SALMON-A-RAMA grounds.
+Prize ceremonies will be held on July 18, 2021 starting at approximately 1 PM CST.

 All prize money will be mailed to each winner within 30 days of the end of the tournament provided all federal, state, and local paperwork has been submitted to the Salmon-a-Rama committee.
 All prizes must be claimed within 60 days of the end of the contest or the prize will be forfeited.
 All IRS W-9 paperwork must be completed within 10 days of completion of tournament or prizes can be forfeited.